italicize/quick-internet-radio/README.md

 Find the URLs of an internet radio station.
 Try to find more than one URL, in case one is overcrowded and won't accept another connection.
 Save the URLs to use when you edit the Python script.

 *Note.* Finding the URLs doesn't need to be the first task.
-You can [set up the Raspberry Pi](#set-up-the-raspberry-pi) first, then use the Chromium browser on the Raspberry Pi 4 to find the URLs.
+You can [set up the Raspberry Pi](#set-up-the-raspberry-pi) first, then use the Chromium browser on the Raspberry Pi to find the URLs.
 But if there is one specific station you want to hear, you might want to find its URLs before you go further.

-#### URLs for SomaFM channels are easy to find
+#### (Example) URLs for SomaFM channels are easy to find

 The URLs in the Python script&mdash;before you customize it&mdash;are streams found at SomaFM.